-All University offices return to campus.
-Department heads will decide their on-campus staffing needs with approval from their respective dean or vice president.
+Staffing levels in all offices will gradually increase until fully staffed on or before August 18 with the exception of remote work arrangements.
 Once decisions to expand on-site staffing in certain areas have been made, staff should follow the policies and protocols detailed herein for safely returning to work on campus.

-Changes in phases will be determined by guidance and data from the CDC as well as from state, local, and university health professionals.
+In both phases, the determination of scheduling is made by the employee's immediate supervisor and the respective dean/vice president based on the needs of the University and the employee.
+Changes in phases will be determined by guidance and data from the CDC as well as from the state, local, and University health professionals.